ObsessiveCompulsiveAudiophile/SubOptimizerGPU/README.md

 Build and run!

-Or, just use the precompiled binary:
+Or, just use the precompiled binary: multipleSubOptimizer.exe
-_win64_RTX3000+seriesGPU.exe

 📁 Input Files
-Export each subwoofer's frequency and phase response from REW (.txt format).
-Measurements should be aligned to a timing reference and taken from the same mic position.
+Export each subwoofer's frequency and phase response from REW (Export measurement as text).
+Measurements should be taken at the same mic position with timing reference.

 👨‍💻 About
 This tool uses a deliberately simple (and "dumb") brute-force method, exploiting modern GPU speed to guarantee optimal alignment.
 While not elegant, it's effective and fast—especially on high-end NVIDIA GPUs.